 Things to do on (and under) the water

 The bay is home to several pods of dolphins.
 Orcas and whales sometimes come into the bay as well.
-There are several specialist dolphin watching and swimming options, either on a motor launch or sail boat.
+There are several specialist dolphin watching and swimming options, either on a motor launch or sailboat.

 To see or swim with dolphins by yacht there’s Carino Sailing

-Three diving companies can take you out for reef dives or wreck dives at the Canterbury or Rainbow Warrior.
+Diving companies can take you out for reef dives or wreck dives at the Canterbury or Rainbow Warrior.